zyro23/grails-spring-websocket/README.md

 	compile ":spring-websocket:0.1.BUILD-SNAPSHOT"

-The plugin is published already to the Grails plugin repository, but because there is no stable version out yet, it is not listed in the plugin portal.
+The plugin is already published to the Grails plugin repository, but because there is no stable version out yet, it is not listed in the plugin portal.

+If you are using the tomcat-8 plugin (8.0.0-RC5+), thats it.
+If you are using the tomcat plugin (7.0.47+), you need to add the following `BuildConfig.groovy` settings to ensure proper functionality:

+	grails.tomcat.nio = true
+	grails.tomcat.scan.enabled = true

 ## Usage

-The plugin makes the Spring websockets/messaging web-mvc controller annotations useable in Grails controllers, too.
+The plugin makes the Spring websocket/messaging web-mvc controller annotations useable in Grails controllers, too.

 I think basic usage is explained best by example code.
 But: the code below is just some very minimal it-works proof.
-Check the Spring docs/apis/samples for more advanced use-cases, e.g. security and authentication (Spring Security integration).
+Check the Spring docs/apis/samples for more advanced use-cases, e.g. security and authentication.

 ### Controller (annotated handler method)